Segmental Arch Bridge

 Li Ch'un

-Made transportation over China's many rivers easier,
+Made transportation over China's many rivers easier, increasing internal travel and trade

 This invention improved, and increased as a result, internal travel and trade.